Chinazor100/Data-analyst-Chinazor/README.md

 ---

 This project is a reflection of my learning journey and technical growth in cloud data analytics.
-I’ve worked hands-on with real datasets, applied AWS best practices, and developed a deeper understanding of how cloud tools support data-driven decisions.
+I have worked hands-on with real datasets, applied AWS best practices, and developed a deeper understanding of how cloud tools support data-driven decisions.

 Thank you for visiting!